 N-Acetyl-Glucosamine: This version is also created from shellfish, but can also be produced in a lab.
 While it still offers joint support, it’s more commonly used in the treatment of irritable bowel syndrome and other gastrointestinal conditions.

-Most vets will recommend using the first two, either glucosamine sulfate or HCL.
-You’ll likely see these supplements combined with other powerful nutrients like MSM or ingredients like turmeric.
+Most veterinarians will recommend using the first two, either glucosamine sulfate or HCL.
+You’ll likely see these supplements combined with other powerful nutrients like MSM or ingredients like turmeric or green-lipped mussels.
 When combined, these compounds can have a synergistic effect on your dog’s body, helping to ease their joints in less time.
 That’s why we combined some of our favorite joint-healthy ingredients into glucosamine dog treats.

 What Are the Benefits of Glucosamine for Dogs?